I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

-Art Spectrum also produces Colourfix primer available in pints or liters in all the same colors and Clear.
-You can do a watercolor or acrylic underppainting, then prime it with Colourfix primer and have a sanded surface that takes many layers of soft pastel or oil pastel.
-This is rapidly becoming my favorite surface to work on with any type of pastels.
-The tooth is fine but very strong and takes lots of blending and mixing and layering.
+Art Spectrum also produces Colourfix primer available in pints or liters in all the same colors and clear.
+You can do a watercolor or acrylic underpainting, then prime it with Colourfix primer and have a sanded surface that takes many layers of soft pastel or oil pastel.

-Oil Sticks such as R&F Pigments, Winsor & Newton Oil Bars, Shiva Paint Sticks and Sennelier Oil Sticks are something different from oil pastels.
-They are oil paint in a stick form and can be combined with oil paints, alkyds or oils although you should count them as fairly "lean" in the fat vs. lean scale.
+Oil sticks such as R&F Pigments, Winsor & Newton Oil Bars, Shiva Paint Sticks, and Sennelier Oil Sticks are oil paint in a stick form and can be combined with oil paints, alkyds, or oils, although you should count them as fairly "lean" in the fat vs. lean scale.
 Those all form a hard skin over the stick after use that needs to be peeled off, while oil pastels don't.
-If you don't know what an unidentified unlabeled chunk is, let it sit for a day and find out whether you have to peel it!

-Fixatives specifically for oil pastel are made by Sennelier and Caran d'Ache, these are final varnishes rather than workable fixative.
-Some conservators are concerned that using these varnishes may damage the paintings if they yellow over decades, because removing them might be impossible without damaging the paint layer.
-The good news is that you don't really need these varnishes if you frame it with a double mat or spacers -- don't let dust get on the painting and it's fine, just don't let it touch the glass or it'll smear.
+Fixatives specifically for oil pastel are made by Sennelier and Caran d'Ache; these are final varnishes rather than workable fixatives.
+Some conservators are concerned that using these varnishes may damage the paintings if they yellow over decades because removing them might be impossible without damaging the paint layer.
+The good news is that you don't really need these varnishes if you frame it with a double mat or spacers—don't let dust get on the painting and it's fine; just don't let it touch the glass, or it'll smear.

-You can also save the stubs and when you have enough stubs of the same color, melt them on a low temperature and press them into a cylindrical mold to make a new stick.
-Styrene trays from colored pencils tins could be used as molds if you pressed them together while the stuff is warm, then tape the sides together and put it in the refrigerator to cool solid.
+You can also save the stubs and when you have enough stubs of the same color, melt them at a low temperature and press them into a cylindrical mold to make a new stick.
+Styrene trays from colored pencil tins could be used as molds if you pressed them together while the stuff is warm, then tape the sides together and put them in the refrigerator to cool solid.

-Oil Pastels for the Serious Beginner by John Elliott is the book that I picked up before trying artist grade oil pastels to see if I liked the medium enough to invest in it.
-There are some excellent techniques and ideas in this book, though it is older and Cretacolor AquaStic watersoluble oil pastels aren't listed in it.
-There are also chapters on oil pastel in some pastels books.
+Oil Pastels for the Serious Beginner by John Elliott is the book that I picked up before trying artist-grade oil pastels to see if I liked the medium enough to invest in it.
+There are some excellent techniques and ideas in this book, though it is older and Cretacolor AquaStic water-soluble oil pastels aren't listed in it.
+There are also chapters on oil pastels in some pastels books.